mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 Some environments are too hazardous for even HEV suits.
 In places where the atmosphere is too dense or hazardous, deep under oceans or where gravity prevents easy motion, the extreme environment exploration (E3) suit is a requirement.

 This heavy powered suit uses waldos instead of arms, allowing a trained operator to manipulate items even when gravity reaches extremes of up to 5G.
 The suit will fully protect against temperatures from absolute zero to 1400°C and from corrosive atmospheres.
 After 72 hours, use in insidious atmospheres will cause the suit to lose one point of Protection every hour until destroyed; this damage can be repaired at 10% of the suit’s cost per point.
-The suit is rated to 10,000 metres depth in water under standard atmosphere and gravity.
+The suit is rated to 10,000 meters depth in water under standard atmosphere and gravity.

 An E3 suit has power and life support for eight hours of operation.
 Life support can be extended at additional cost but power cannot.
 An operator who minimises movement and actions can stretch the power to twice its rated duration or three times if operating in relatively benign environments.
 Once power fails, the operator feels the full weight of the suit and cannot operate the hand waldos.
 When powered, the suit grants STR +2 but inflicts DEX-2 in addition to any penalty imposed by lack of skill.